 Red Cross Chairman of the Board Bonnie McElveen-Hunter and President Donald Trump both signed the letter.

-We interviewed Charlie in January's TDSpirit to learn more about how he lives TD’s core values and demonstrates Servant Leadership:
+Charlie answers in our interview shows how he lives TD’s core values and demonstrates Servant Leadership:

 You recently saved your friend’s life.
 Tell us what happened.